Tenants. Variants. Products. One control plane.

 If you remember one thing

-Once tenant scoping is mandatory, every downstream property — audit, isolation, blast radius, pricing — falls out for free.
+Once product scoping is mandatory (apiKey identifies the Product) and tenant scoping is mandatory inside multi-tenant Products, every downstream property — audit, isolation, blast radius, pricing — falls out for free.

 • Audit, isolation, blast radius, and pricing fall out for free.